meteor detection using radio

 I will describe the steps I have taken to get my meteor detection radio scope set up.
 I will try to defer from too much detail as there is already a wealth of excellent guides available, of which I will include links to those I feel are most pertinent and of interest.
 It is no way the definitive guide and I am still learning as I go so if I have omitted something or have done something long winded I apologise in advance and welcome feedback.
 Both the British Astronomical Association and The Society of Popular astronomy have excellent guides with further details.

 - NooElec R820T2 SDR / DVB-T USB dongle

 - Spectrum lab software

 -Aerial.
 The aerial can be made rather simply using a guide provided by the Sky at Night.
 All the details can be found at the Britastro website https://www.britastro.org/radio/downloads.html

-I did make my own aerial follwing the guide above that I used for several years with great sucess however wanting to have a permanent fixture at home I opted to have an aerial made.
+I did make my own aerial that I used for several years with great success however wanting to have a permanent fixture at home I opted to have an aerial made.